NativeScript/docs/content/guide/ui/navigation.md

 })
 ```
 ### Passing data between pages

-To pass data to another page, set the value of the [context](#context) property of the NavigationEntry to the data you would like to pass.
+To pass data to the page you are navigating to, set the value of the [context](#context) property of the NavigationEntry to the data you would like to pass.
 ```ts
 frame.navigate({
     moduleName: "details/details-page",